Ensono/stacks-azure-data/pysparkle/README.md

 ```

 ## Prerequisites

 Spark runs on Java 8/11/17, Java 8 prior to version 8u362 support is deprecated
 as of Spark 3.4.0.
-For details see: https://spark.apache.org/docs/latest/.
+For details see: [Spark Documentation](https://spark.apache.org/docs/latest/).

-## Local execution
-The current setup of PySparkle doesn't include the required libraries to connect
-to Azure Data Lake Storage (they are pre-installed and configured in Azure Databricks
-environment).
-To run the application locally, appropriate jar files would have to be
-included in the Spark session (`spark.jars.packages` configuration parameter).

 ## Azure Data Factory setup

 Example setup for running PySparkle from ADF.

 ```json